python/devguide/garbage_collector.rst

     * Exceptions contain traceback objects that contain a list of frames that contain the exception itself.
-    * Module-level functions reference the module's dict (which is needed to resolve globals), which in turn contains an entry for the module-level function.
+    * Module-level functions reference the module's dict (which is needed to resolve globals), which in turn contains entries for the module-level functions.
     * Instances have references to their class which itself references its module, and the module contains references to everything that is inside (and maybe other modules) and this can lead back to the original instance.